About NeuroEM

 First-in-class device designed to fight Alzheimer’s

-NeuroEM Therapeutics’ “first-in-class” MemorEM™ device was designed to be comfortably worn on the head to administer TEMT / TRFT during daily in-home treatment.
+NeuroEM Therapeutics’ “first-in-class” MemorEM™ device was designed to be comfortably worn on the head to administer TEMT-RF during daily in-home treatment.

-Our pioneering TEMT technology has shown extraordinary promise against Alzheimer’s in all completed preclinical and clinical studies.
+Our pioneering TEMT-RF technology has shown extraordinary promise against Alzheimer’s in all completed preclinical and clinical studies.

-TEMT has two additional mechanisms of action that attack Alzheimer’s and other diseases of aging, and could increase healthy longevity – TEMT re-balances the immune system in both brain and blood and TEMT increases the energy production of brain cells.
+TEMT-RF has two additional mechanisms of action that attack Alzheimer’s and other causes of cognitive decline – TEMT-RF re-balances the immune system in both brain and blood and TEMT-RF increases the energy production of brain cells.

 NeuroEM’s MemorEM device will be available through neurologists and other health professionals who diagnose memory disorders once we complete our pivotal trials and receive FDA approval.